 in Eastern Europe

-The majority of known human trafficking in Eastern Europe is covert, export/source related, well financed and associated with organized rime and related industries.
+The majority of known human trafficking in Eastern Europe is covert, export/source related, well financed and associated with organized crime and related industries.

 Because of its covert nature, hidden from the general public, human trafficking is difficult to find, track and prosecute.

 Traditional sting operations like those used in the Carribbean and SE Asia are virtually useless in this region.

 Although it is difficult to quantify, there are potentially 300,000+ human trafficking victims annually.

 Law Enforcement and Human Trafficking Task Forces have had some training, but are understaffed and underfunded.
 These teams need additional specialized training, especially in the areas of Financial Investigation, Cyber-tracking and Identification.